vacationlabs/haskell-webapps/doc/db-mappings.md

   } deriving Show
 ```

-This is a **base type** which defines the **shape** of a set of related reecord-types (namely `TenantPGRead`, `TenantPGWrite`, and `Tenant`). `TenantPoly` is polymorphic over every single field of the record.
-This allows us to easily change the type of each field, while ensuring that that the *shape* of all these related records is always the same. (*Why* would we want records with similar shapes, but different types, will get clearer in a moment - hang in there!)
+This is a **base type** which defines the **shape** of a set of related record-types (namely `TenantPGRead`, `TenantPGWrite`, and `Tenant`). `TenantPoly` is polymorphic over every single field of the record.
+This allows us to easily change the type of each field, while ensuring that the *shape* of all these related records is always the same. (*Why* would we want records with similar shapes, but different types, will get clearer in a moment - hang in there!)
 Generally, `TenantPoly` is never used directly in any Opaleye operation.
-The concrete types - `TenantPGRead` `TenantPGWrite` and `Tenant` - that are used instead.
+The concrete types - `TenantPGRead` `TenantPGWrite` and `Tenant` - are used instead.

 Now, it seems that Opalaye does **not do any reflection** on the DB schema whatsoever.
 This is a completely different approach compared to Rails (in the Ruby world) and HRR (in the Haskell world) which generate the DB<=>Haskell classes/record-types completely on the basis of schema reflection).
 So, Opaleye does not know what data-types to expect for each column when talking to the DB.
 Therefore, we have to teach it by duplicating the column definitions in Haskell.
-This is precisely what `TenantPGRead`,  `TenantPGWrite`, `makeAdaptorAndInstance` and `tenantTable` do, and what we absolutely hate!
+This is precisely what `TenantPGRead`,  `TenantPGWrite`, `makeAdaptorAndInstance` and `tenantTable` do, and this is what we absolutely hate about Opaleye!

 ```
 type TenantPGWrite = TenantPoly